janpetzold/az305-learning/README.md

 Performance Comparison:

-- Azure Blob Storage: Up to 20,000 IOPS, up to 15 GiB/s throughput
+- Azure Blob Storage: Up to 20,000 Input/Output operations per second, up to 15 GiB/s throughput
 - Azure Files: Up to 100,000 IOPS, up to 10 GiB/s throughput, supports NFS and SMB but no interoperability
 - Azure NetApp Files: Up to 460,000 IOPS, up to 4.5 GiB/s throughput for regular volumes, up to 10 GiB/s throughput for large volumes, concurrent support and interoperability between SMB and NFS